Bobby Sheng: Dual-engine growth Strategy (2022-present)

 In 2022, Bora entered the large-molecule CDMO market with the establishment of Bora Biologics, following its acquisition of Eden Biologics.

 In the same year, it acquired TWi Pharmaceuticals, a generics company based in Taiwan exporting to the US, gaining two oral solid dosage facilities, one ophthalmic manufacturing facility, and a portfolio of Abbreviated New Drug Application (ANDA) assets.

 In November 2023, Bora Health, a subsidiary of Bora Pharmaceuticals, merged with SunWay Biotech.
 The transaction resulted in Bora Pharmaceuticals becoming the largest shareholder in SunWay Biotech and provided Bora Group with access to SunWay’s fermentation and extraction facilities, as well as research and analytical capabilities.

 In 2024, Bora completed the acquisition of Upsher-Smith Laboratories and a Maryland-based sterile injectable facility (formerly Emergent BioSolutions).
 These acquisitions were intended to drive business and strengthen manufacturing and commercial footprint in the U.S.

 In 2025, Bora completed a strategic investment in Tanvex to further develop its large-molecule CDMO business.
 Through a reverse merger, Tanvex took over Bora Biologics and re-pivoted its biosimilar business towards CDMO with a "Bora" rebrand.

 As of 2024, Bora Pharmaceuticals had a portfolio of 96 commercial products and operates under a “dual-engine” model combining CDMO services and pharma sales.

 The company has integrated sustainability into its governance and operations by linking part of executive pay to ESG metrics, establishing a Sustainability Committee in 2022, and setting annual goals.
 In 2025, it received the World Finance Sustainability Award.

 Philanthropy

 Sheng has participated in initiatives supporting Taiwan's healthcare industry and biosciences talent.
 Since 2021, the company formed partnership with Taishin Healthcare Limited, a private equity fund focused on contract development and manufacturing organizations (CDMOs) and contract research organizations (CROs) aligned with emerging global trends.

-He serves on the advisory board of the University of California, Berkeley College of Chemistry and established the Bora Wei-En Sheng Foundation, which supports education related to adolescent depression and anxiety.
+In higher education, Sheng is a member of Berkeley’s Board of Trustees and a Builder of Berkeley.
+He also serves on the advisory board of the University of California, Berkeley College of Chemistry and established the Bora Wei-En Sheng Foundation, which supports education related to adolescent depression and anxiety.

 He has spoken at events including the Stanford "Innovate Taiwan" Conference, the Biotech EMBA program at Taipei Medical University, and multiple BIO-Asia conferences.